ChiragRamachandra/resume-2023/posts/new-website.md

 ### But this does not have anything about the blog!

-Ofcourse, to figure out the blog side of the code, I found [this course](https://www.udemy.com/course/nextjs-dev-to-deployment/) on Udemy by Brad Traversy.
+Ofcourse, to figure out the blog side of the code, I found <a href="https://www.udemy.com/course/nextjs-dev-to-deployment/" target="_blank">this course</a> on Udemy by Brad Traversy.
 The entire source code is available within the course and the course itself is highly recommended.
 I mixed and matched for portfolio and blog, and Voila!.
 I have used different slider package, and adjusted styling for responsiveness, but that's about it.

-The entire source code for this website can be found in my [github](https://github.com/chiragramachandra) [Here](https://github.com/ChiragRamachandra/resume-2023).
+The entire source code for this website can be found in my <a href="https://github.com/ChiragRamachandra/resume-2023" target="_blank">github here</a>.

 ## What next?